ketan70/Tipcalculator/README.md

 The Tip Calculator calculates tip amount for various percentages of the cost of the service

-## Video Link of my static web worcking - https://youtu.be/qxUXKrDt1lc
+### Video Link of my static web worcking - https://youtu.be/qxUXKrDt1lc
-## my project other link host by staic wesite in storage account -https://webclalulatorapp.z13.web.core.windows.net/
+### my project other link host by (staic wesite in storage account and chage in component) -https://webclalulatorapp.z13.web.core.windows.net/